Bipolar Disorder in Teens

 - Take part in family therapy as needed.

 - Talk with your teen’s healthcare provider about other providers who will be involved in your teen’s care.
-Your teen may get care from a team that may include counselors, therapists, social workers, psychologists, and psychiatrists.
+Your teen may get care from a team that may include school staff, counselors, therapists, social workers, psychologists, and psychiatrists.
 Your teen’s care team will depend on his or her needs and how serious the depression is.

 - Reach out for support.
 Being in touch with other parents who have a teen with bipolar disorder may be helpful.
 If you feel overwhelmed or stressed out, talk with your teen’s healthcare provider about a support group for caregivers of people with bipolar disorder.